dapr/docs/daprdocs/content/en/concepts/dapr-services/placement.md

 ## Placement tables

-There is an HTTP API `/placement/state` for placement service that exposes the placement table.
-The API is exposed on the healthz server.
-Since this is an unauthenticated endpoint, so it is disabled by default, you need to set `DAPR_PLACEMENT_METADATA_ENABLED` environment or `metadata-enabled` command line args to true to enable it.
+There is an HTTP API `/placement/state` for placement service that exposes placement table information.
+The API is exposed on the sidecar on the same port as the healthz.
+This is an unauthenticated endpoint, and is disabled by default.
+You need to set `DAPR_PLACEMENT_METADATA_ENABLED` environment or `metadata-enabled` command line args to true to enable it.
+If you are using helm you just need to set `dapr_placement.metadataEnabled` to true.

 ### Usecase:
 The placement table API can be used for retrieving the current placement table, which contains all the actors registered.
-This can be helpful for debugging and also allow other tools (Dashboard) to extract and present for information about Actors.
+This can be helpful for debugging and allows tools to extract and present information about actors.

 ### HTTP Request